Amazon Kindle Scribe (2024) Review: The Best E-Reader With a Pen Finally?

 Is the Kindle Scribe better than the Remarkable 2 for note-taking?

 No. Remarkable 2 still has better writing feel (textured display friction), better note organization (folders), and better companion app sync.
-Kindle Scribe is the better all-around device for Kindle readers who also take notes; Remarkable 2 is the better device for serious note-takers.
+Kindle Scribe is the better all-around device for Kindle readers who also take notes; Remarkable 2 is the better device for serious note-takers who don't need Kindle library access.

 Does the Kindle Scribe come with a pen?